Bouke/HAP/README.md

     brew install libsodium
     brew link libsodium

-Install openssl (used for bignum) and symlink the pkg-config files so SwiftPM can discover the correct compiler flags:
+Linux only: install OpenSSL (used for SRP / HKDF) and symlink the pkg-config files so SwiftPM can discover the correct compiler flags (this might not be needed anymore since my patch to SwiftPM):

     brew install openssl
     ln -s /usr/local/opt/openssl/lib/pkgconfig/*.pc /usr/local/lib/pkgconfig